Writing job adverts well is the difference between making and placements, and not.

 The reality is this won’t completely stop irrelevant applications.
 But when you revisit your methodology for writing engaging job ads that people actually read, it becomes less likely that the wrong people apply.

 But more importantly, the right person is much more likely to apply.
 And sooner.
 So, you can fill your vacancy and move on to the next.
-You’ll become more efficient and make more placements - music to any recruiter’s ears, whether agency or internal.
+You’ll become more efficient and make more placements - music to any recruiter’s ears.

 And if Kevin still applies?
 Think about candidate experience.
 Take the time to reject him.
 You might even give him some useful feedback which encourages him to channel his energy into something more beneficial.

 idibu’s helping recruiters attract the best talent, quicker, through market-leading tech that integrates seamlessly with your CRM.
 Click below to arrange a free demo or just to have a chat with our team about your needs